Lane Thomas Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Rangers' 3.95 team ERA ranks 10th across all MLB pitching staffs.

-- The Rangers surrender the sixth-fewest home runs in baseball (90 total, one per game).
+- The Rangers give up the eighth-fewest home runs in baseball (92 total, one per game).

-- Bradford (0-1 with a 4.98 ERA and 24 strikeouts in 21 2/3 innings pitched) gets the start for the Rangers, his fifth of the season.

-- The left-hander last appeared in relief on Monday, when he tossed 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- His most recent appearance was on Sunday against the Houston Astros, when the left-hander went five scoreless innings while allowing three hits.

-- The 25-year-old has amassed a 4.98 ERA and 10 strikeouts per nine innings in six games this season, while giving up a batting average of .228 to his opponents.
+- In 16 games this season, the 32-year-old has amassed a 4.12 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.